will-rowe/antman/README.md

 antman -setWatchDir /path/to/some/dir
 ```

 ## TODO

-* at the moment, it just uses the log file for tracking active PID - it needs to actually check these in case the log file becomes corrupted
+* at the moment, it just uses the log file for tracking active PID - it needs to actually check these PIDs in case the log file becomes corrupted